EpistasisLab/Aliro/README.md

   - FGLAB_URL (FGLab URL, including port if necessary)
   - FGMACHINE_URL (FGMachine URL, including port)

-Run `node machine.js` to start FGMachine.
+Run `node machine.js` (or `npm start`) to start FGMachine.
 On the first run it will create `specs.json` and register itself with FGLab.
 Please read the [overview](https://github.com/Kaixhin/FGMachine#overview) to understand how FGMachine can interface with your machine learning code.

 To re-register, delete `specs.json` before running FGMachine again.